You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 If you're looking to build platonic friendships, here's what works:

-1. Explicitly Non-Dating Spaces
+1. Explicit Intent Spaces

-- Apps/platforms that clearly state non-dating focus
+- Apps/platforms that clearly support platonic intentions

 - Events that emphasize platonic connection